nolanlawson/arrow-key-navigation/README.md

 })
 ```

-If you don't call `setFocusTrapTest()`, then `kaios-navigation` will assume that there are no focus traps
+If you don't call `setFocusTrapTest()`, then `dpad-naigationgation` will assume that there are no focus traps
 in your app.